 A well-maintained engine should never leak.
-Nevertheless in order to avoid even the slightest oil spill into the bilges and therefore into bilge water pumped out, the engine base is shaped like a closed pan.
-Any water that is collected there with possible traces of oil in it must be drawn off through a small bilge pump (a suction pump should be included in the equipment), be put into a separate container and disposed of together with the used oil.
+In order nevertheless to avoid even the slightest oil spill into the bilges and therefore into bilge water pumped out, the engine base is shaped like a closed pan.
+Any water that collects there with possible traces of oil in it must be drawn off through a small bilge pump (a suction pump should be included in the equipment), be put into a separate container and disposed of together with the used oil.
 In any case you should have oil-binding agents on board.